 Unfortunately, like so many good anecdotes, this one was probably more legend than fact.
-It’s more likely that an earlier story held more truth in that Hines witnessed a near collision between a horse drawn carriage and an automobile which gave him the idea to place a painted centerline on the roadway so this sort of thing wouldn’t happen.
+It’s more likely that an earlier story held more truth in that Hines witnessed a near-collision between a horse-drawn carriage and an automobile, which gave him the idea to place a painted centerline on the roadway so this sort of thing wouldn’t happen.

-Marquette County claimed that their road commissioner, Kenneth Sawyer, invented the centerline for a dangerous area of road called “Dead Man’s Curve”.
-When it was known that Hines had already invented the centerline in 1911, people in support of Sawyer began to say that he was the first to invent the centerline for a “rural” highway since Wayne County included Detroit, Michigan.
+Marquette County claimed that their road commissioner, Kenneth Sawyer, invented the centerline for a dangerous area of road called “Dead Man’s Curve.”
+When it was known that Hines had already invented the centerline in 1911, people in support of Sawyer began to say that he was the first to create the centerline for a “rural” highway since Wayne County included Detroit, Michigan.
 There is even a historical marker in Marquette County that tells of the difference.

-Hines claim to the invention of the highway centerline was bolstered, however, when B.F.
+Hines’s claim to the invention of the highway centerline was bolstered, however, when B.F.
 Goodrich, the tire company, proclaimed him as the true inventor.
 The American Automobile Association also awarded him with a plaque as the inventor of the highway center safety line.

 Either way, the centerline of a roadway has proven to be a piece of safety equipment that everyone can agree was an essential step in keeping drivers away from a dangerous situation.